The Ultimate Locations in Spain For Digital Nomads and Remote Workers

 - Year-round good weather: Barcelona’s year-round climes are comfortable and temperate, with mid-summer temperatures hitting highs of 34°C and winter averages sitting at around 16°C. It can get pretty humid in Barcelona, but temperatures are never too lofty or too low.

 Broadly speaking, Spain is a ridiculously cheap place to live (by western European standards).
 But things are a little different in Barcelona, where immigration, gentrification and popularity have driven prices up.
-If you’re on a budget, you should probably disregard joining the digital nomads in Barcelona.
-Which brings us to…
+If you’re on a budget or want to keep a tight grip on your purse strings, you should probably look for affordable studio apartments in Barcelona city

 - It’s rapidly emerging as Spain’s next top nomadic spot: Valencia is the new big player in Spain’s digital nomad landscape.
 If you fancy yourself as a curve-beating nomadic pioneer, get here now.

 - Outrageous affordability: for a big city, Valencia is ridiculously affordable.
 You can find a good meal in an inexpensive restaurant for around €8 or less, while a domestic beer in a restaurant is only around €2.
 And all the other prices are comparably low-cost.
 Valencia is one of the best places in Spain for remote workers on a budget.

 - Endless food: Valencian food is some of Spain’s best food.
 The original home of the iconic paella, Valencia’s other tasty treats include wine, mussels, bunuelos, fideuà, arròs negre, excellent seafood and much more.